bitshares/bitshares.github.io-old/_drafts/howto-become-a-witness.md

     unlocked >>> list_account_balances <accountname>
     XXXXXXX BTS

-Only lifetime members can become witnesses, so you must first upgrade to a lifetime member.
-Upgrade and create our witness object.
+Since only lifetime members can become witnesses, you must first upgrade to a lifetime member.
+This step costs the lifetime-upgrade fee which will eventually cost about $100

     unlocked >>> upgrade_account <accountname> true
     [a transaction in json format]